 What are Alewives?

-Alewives are anadromous (sea-run) fish that spend the majority of their life at sea but return to freshwater to spawn.
-Alewives have co-evolved and co-existed with other native fish and wildlife in Maine’s streams, rivers, ponds, and lakes for thousands of years.
-Alewives are members of the herring family; their close cousins are shad and blue back herring.
+Alewives are anadromous (sea-run) fish that spend the majority of their life at sea.
+However, they later return to freshwater to spawn.
+Alewives have co-evolved and co-existed with other native fish and wildlife in Maine’s waters for thousands of years.
+Additionally, they are members of the herring family; their close cousins are shad and blue back herring.
 Alewives have slender bodies, and they normally grow to 10”-11” in length, and weigh about half a pound.

 Repeat spawners can be as large as 14” and weigh a pound or more.
-Alewives are grayish green on their back, and silvery on their sides and belly.
-They’ve got a single black spot behind their eye, and their tails are forked.
+Furthermore alewives are grayish green on their back, and silvery on their sides and belly.
+Forked tails and a single black spot behind their eye is it’s signature.

-The bad news is that many Mainers have never seen an alewife run because Maine’s historically thriving alewife population has plummeted during the last two centuries.
+In short, the bad news is that many Mainers have never seen an alewife run.
+This is because Maine’s historically thriving alewife population has plummeted during the last two centuries.
 Dams, pollution and over fishing have taken their toll.
 Southern Maine’s Alewife Brook, for example, no longer has alewives.